Go back to Richel Bilderbeek's homepage.

 (C++) Base class

-A base class is a type of class that is used to inherit member variables and methods from.
+A base class is a type of class that is used to inherit member variables and member functions from.

 Or: a base class is the entity that all derived classes share.